 The underlying platform functionality that the TOE interacts with includes network connectivity, system configuration, and system logs.
-The TOE uses network connectivity for remote management and connections to environmental components.
-It accesses system configuration to generate a diagnostic report of local system configuration for troubleshooting purposes.
+The TOE uses network connectivity for remote management, connections to environmental components, and passive collection of network traffic data.
+The TOE accesses system logs on the local system (/var/log/messages or Windows Event Log) to record data about its own behavior.
+The TOE also indirectly accesses system configuration data of remote systems but only if this is communicated as network traffic; there is no interface designed for the purpose of collecting this information specifically.

 The TOE uses environmental network capabilities in various ways.
-All communications between the TOE and environmental Tenable components are encrypted.
+All communications between the TOE and the environmental Tenable.sc component are encrypted, as is remote administrative access.
 The following table highlights the TOE's network usage.